-The U.S. Department of Energy Water Power Technologies Office invites you to submit your ideas to develop wave powered desalination systems for the Waves to Water Prize.
-The Waves to Water Prize is a 4-Stage, $2.5M contest to accelerate the development of small, modular, wave-powered desalination systems capable of providing potable drinking water in disaster relief scenarios and remote coastal locations.
+The U.S. Department of Energy Water Power Technologies Office challenges innovators to submit your ideas to develop wave powered desalination systems for the Waves to Water Prize.
+The Waves to Water Prize is a 5-Stage, $3.3M contest to accelerate the development of small, modular, wave-powered desalination systems capable of providing potable drinking water in disaster relief scenarios and remote coastal locations.

 The prize supports the integration of existing and novel wave energy generation technologies with water technologies that can deliver effective, consistent, durable and low-maintenance water delivery systems.
 The prize seeks to identify the ideal scale of wave energy innovation paired with water technologies that can serve niche markets such as disaster response, and advance the state of both wave energy devices and desalination technologies that could provide value in other markets as the technologies mature.

-The prize has four stages, aimed to support concepts through demonstration, with the final stage culminating in a contest where developers will deploy their solutions and compete across a variety of metrics.
+The prize has five stages, aimed to support concepts through demonstration, with the final stage culminating in an open water testing competition at Jennette’s Pier, where the systems will produce clean water using the power of waves.

-The four stages of this prize will distribute a total of $2.5 million, and will provide access to testing and demonstrating solutions out in the ocean in the final DRINK Stage.
+The five stages of this prize will distribute a total of $3.3 million, and will provide access to testing and demonstrating solutions out in the ocean in the final DRINK Stage.

 The purpose of this prize is to incentivize the creation of wave powered desalination systems that meet the following goals:

-This prize is the first to be announced as part of the Department of Energy’s Water Security Grand Challenge, which is focused on advancing transformational technology and innovation to meet the global need for secure and affordable water.
+This prize is the first to be announced as part of the Department of Energy’s Water Security Grand Challenge.
+The challenge is focused on advancing transformational technology and innovation to meet the global need for secure and affordable water.

 For more information on the prize and the rules, please review the official rules for the application process and instructions for competing.